 Why it works: People buy from people they relate to, not people who seem perfect.
 Your honest story creates connection.
 The teaser at the end ensures email 3 gets opened.

-Your story does not need to be dramatic.
-“I spent three months watching YouTube tutorials and never actually started anything” is relatable to almost every beginner.
 The goal is not to impress — it is to make your subscriber think “that sounds exactly like me.”
 That is the foundation of connecting with people who have tried and failed.

-Email 3: The Value Email (Day 3)
+What Should You Know About Email 3: The Value Email (Day 3)?

 Teach Something Genuinely Useful